heathensoft/EntityComponentSystem/README.md

 I believe either should work.
 You could use the <a href="https://github.com/fre-dahl/EntityComponentSystem/discussions">discussions</a> to give me feedback on anything!

+### Notes

+I have worked on a few games and have tried various ways of organizing my game logic.
+I can say that I already really like this pattern.
+Dividing functionality into systems like this makes the code easier to follow for sure.
+You know where the data should be and where the actual logic should be.
+Having entities be defined entirely by its components makes things very flexible.

+As for the size / how much data should be in one component is use-case specific.
+For our LixGDX example.
+The Body component could easily have had the movement component data, but then all bodies would move.
+Generally, smaller, more specific components makes entities more flexible.

+Having entities store its position, could be beneficial.
+Practically all game objects has a position.
+Something to consider.
+Another thing that I mentioned above, is having the entities be the container of the components themselves.

+This system is limited a maximum of 64 unique component-types.
+The size of the largest primitive.
+If you had the components stored inside the entity, you could more easily set it up without a hard cap like this I would think.

+There is some functionality I left out of the example.
+Component pools being the main thing.
+Like you would register an ECSystem, you can also register pools.
+Any removed component of the pool type will be returned to the registered pool.
+So you could have a "factory" set up (like the lab in the LibGDX example) where you create the objects, and have the factory extend or contain pools.
+Pools can be pre-filled with components on initialization.
+Pools could be beneficial for "heavier" components.

+I would really appreciate any feedback.
+And if you would like to contribute let me know :)

 ### Recommendations, refs. and inspiration: